ServBay MariaDB/MySQL Troubleshooting Guide

 andlong_query_time = 1

 .
-After restart, analyze the logs to find slow queries. - Use
+After a restart, analyze the slow query log. - Use

 EXPLAIN

-to analyze execution plans, check index usage, and identify performance bottlenecks.sqlEXPLAIN SELECT * FROM your_table_name WHERE column_name = 'value';
+to suspect queries to see execution plans, index utilization, etc.sqlEXPLAIN SELECT * FROM your_table_name WHERE column_name = 'value';

 EXPLAIN

-- Create Indexes:sqlNote: Indexes increase write operation overhead and use disk space, so weigh the trade-offs.
+- Create indexes:sqlNote: Indexes improve query speed but increase write overhead and disk usage.

 CREATE INDEX idx_column_name ON your_table_name(column_name);